-Two Hope College juniors Seth Almquist of Plymouth, Minnesota, and Claire Benedict of Ada have each received highly competitive scholarships from the Barry M. Goldwater Scholarship and Excellence in Education Foundation.
+Hope College juniors Seth Almquist of Plymouth, Minnesota, and Claire Benedict of Ada have each received highly competitive scholarships from the Barry Goldwater Scholarship and Excellence in Education Foundation.

-The scholarships were awarded by the Board of Trustees of the Barry M. Goldwater Scholarship and Excellence in Education Foundation, in partnership with the Department of Defense National Defense Education Programs, to undergraduate sophomores and juniors.
-The Goldwater Scholars were selected on the basis of academic merit from a field of 1,095 mathematics, science and engineering students who were nominated by 433 academic institutions out of an estimated pool of more than 5,000 students.
+A total of 417 scholarships were awarded by the Board of Trustees of the Barry Goldwater Scholarship and Excellence in Education Foundation, in partnership with the Department of Defense National Defense Education Programs, to undergraduate sophomores and juniors across the United States.
+The Goldwater Scholars were selected on the basis of academic merit from among 1,242 natural science, engineering and mathematics students who were nominated by 433 academic institutions out of an estimated pool of more than 5,000 students.

-The Goldwater Foundation is a federally endowed agency established by Public Law 99-661 on Nov.
-14, 1986.
-The Scholarship Program honoring Senator Barry M. Goldwater was designed to foster and encourage outstanding students to pursue careers in the fields of mathematics, the natural sciences, engineering, and mathematics.
+The Goldwater Foundation is a federally endowed agency established by Public Law 99-661 on November 14, 1986.
+The Scholarship Program honoring Senator Barry Goldwater was designed to foster and encourage outstanding students to pursue research careers in the fields of the natural sciences, engineering, and mathematics.
 The Goldwater Scholarship is the preeminent undergraduate award of its type in these fields.
 The Goldwater Scholarship is the preeminent undergraduate award of its type in these fields.